-First, MADE’s role in connecting the resources of the University of Michigan (U-M) with the EDOs in the field through its governance.
+MADE connects the resources of the University of Michigan (U-M) with the EDOs in the field through its governance.
 The governing board includes seats for different institutes at the University of Michigan and EDOs in different countries around the world.
 Thus, the EDOs have a direct role in determining the products and services offered by MADE.
 MADE has involved students and/or faculty from University of Michigan’s Ross School of Business, psychology department, Institute for Social Research, Stamps School of Art and Design, Law School and School of Education.